MockingbirdME/game_md/weapons_&_equipment/Money.md

 Grail used copper and silver as its standard of currency for hundreds of years before its fall, a standard that has been adopted by all nations of Flax.
 While each nation mints its own coins coper, silver, and more recently iron, can be traded universally.

 ## Common currency
-penny - coper coins used in everyday trade. silver - small silver coins worth 10 pennies. talent -  silver coins worth 5 silver or an ounce of silver each. bar - iron coins worth 20 talents.
+penny (coper)- coper coins used in everyday trade. shield (silver) - small silver coins worth 20 pennies. talent -  silver coins worth 5 silver or an ounce of silver each. bar - iron coins worth 20 talents.